UK's Boris Johnson goes nuclear with swansong energy investment | Headlines

 - United Kingdom

 Critics of RAB say it will leave taxpayers liable for any cost over-runs and delays during construction.
-Anti-nuclear Green group Greenpeace criticised the investment.
+Anti-nuclear environmental group Greenpeace criticised the investment.

-"This money could insulate huge numbers of draughty homes, and cut next year's bills, instead of being thrown onto the slow-burning financial bonfire that is EDF, to increase our bills for decades," said Greenpeace UK chief scientist Doug Parr. ($1 = 0.8650 pounds)
+"This money could insulate huge numbers of draughty homes, and cut next year's bills, instead of being thrown onto the slow-burning financial bonfire that is EDF, to increase our bills for decades," said Greenpeace UK chief scientist Doug Parr.
+Britain's Department for Business, Energy and Industrial Strategy did not immediately respond to a request for clarity over whether the 700 million investment would see the government taking a direct stake in the Sizewell project. ($1 = 0.8650 pounds)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)